| BWV 57 Selig ist der Mann (Dialogus)

 Blessed is the man who bears temptation with patience; for when

-he hath withstood the test, he shall the crown of true life then be given.
+he hath withstood the test, he shall the crown of true life then

 2. Recit.
 (S) Soul